donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Falling rocks hit armor
 **Actors:** System, Player
 **Description:** As a player I would like to have my armor to protect me from falling rocks so that the armor is more useful.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Must be falling rocks in the cave.
+3. Must have armor
 **Concerned user stories:** 12

 | Actor                                                               | System                                                                                        |